Apang20/Apang20/README.md

 My name is Avelon Pang and I am a full-stack software engineer.
 I'm from Austin, Texas and recently graduated from Flatiron School's full-immersive software engineering bootcamp in March 2021.
 I have a passion for applying new technologies and Nancy Drew-like skills for technical problem solving!

-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently working on JS/React applications
 - 🌱 I’m currently learning React Hooks and Redux
 - 💬 Ask me about anything!
 - 😄 Pronouns: she/her/hers